pr4aveen/tp/docs/DeveloperGuide.md

 `ReminderManager` schedules the reminder using the `schedule` method of the `Timer` class and runs the reminder using the `run` method of the `ThreadWrapper` class.

 The diagram below shows the structure of the classes related to the `reminder` package.

-//TODO: explain diagrams, try to make model not italicised

 ![Structure of the Model Component for Reminders](images/ReminderClassDiagram.png)